Colabie/Colabie/CONTRIBUTING.md

 We need your help to explore ideas for insights on how we can overcome the complexity of this project.

-You can start from [What is Colabie?](https://github.com/Colabie/Colabie/discussions/16), your input will not only deepen our understanding but also aid in creating comprehensive plans that address the uncertainties we encounter.
+You can start from [What is Colabie?](https://github.com/Colabie/Colabie/issues/21), your input will not only deepen our understanding but also aid in creating comprehensive plans that address the uncertainties we encounter.

-Share your thoughts right now in [GitHub Discussions](https://github.com/Colabie/Colabie/discussions).
+Share your thoughts right now in [Open Discussions](https://github.com/Colabie/Colabie/issues?q=is%3Aissue%20state%3Aopen%20label%3Adiscussion).

 ### Contribute Your Art & Design Logos 🎨✨